 Permits can be purchased from automated vending machines throughout the park.
 You’ll find them at Visitor Centers and other high trafficked areas.

 The parking fee is $5 per vehicle per day, or $15 per vehicle per week.
-As a note, the pass is not transferrable and is tied the license plate of your vehicle.
+As a note, the pass is not transferable and is tied the license plate of your vehicle.
 Before you go to one of the machines, make sure you know the license plate (especially if you’re driving a rental car!).

-It is important to note that any interagency pass, such as the America the Beautiful pass, does NOT cover the parking fee.
+It is important to note that any inter-agency pass, such as the America the Beautiful pass, does NOT cover the parking fee.
 Even if you have an America the Beautiful (or similar pass), you will need to purchase a parking permit from one of the machines.

 On the Abrams Falls Trail